bharath12b5/mvn-linux/Building-Chef-server-12.0.4.md

-#Building Chef server 12.0.4 on Z Linux REHL 6.5
+#Building Chef server 12.0.4 on Linux on Z REHL 6.5
 ##Before you begin
 + Download Java from
 [IBM developerWorks](https://www.ibm.com/developerworks/java/jdk/linux/download.html) and put it in a local repository.
 As an example, for this recipe we'll use